 Smart gift planning combines philanthropic intent with cost-efficient planning techniques.
-As we navigate the uncertainty of the COVID-19 pandemic, we are a resource for planned gift guidance.
+We are a resource for planned gift guidance.

 - Donor Advised Fund (DAF): A fund that allow donors to make a philanthropic contribution, receive an immediate tax deduction, and then recommend grants from the fund over time.

 - Charitable Gift Annuity (CGA): A contract between a donor and a charity under which the charity, in exchange for a gift, agrees to pay the donor or the donor’s chosen beneficiaries fixed payments for life.
 The size of the payments is based on the age of the beneficiary/beneficiaries and the amount of the gift.

 - Charitable Swap: An option for donors to give appreciated stock in lieu of cash, resulting in tax savings.
 Donors may purchase the same number of shares donated with gained tax savings.

 Planning giving is synonymous with proactive planning.
 These facts and statistics highlight importance of philanthropic planning.

 - You can make a philanthropic gift and receive a fixed income for life